llancruzz/hogwarts/README.md

 ### Home Page

-- The home page serves as the entrypoint for the site.
+- The home page serves as the entry point for the site.
-- It contains the navigation bar, a list of posts,the most followed profiles and the search bar post so users can interact with site content straight away.
+- It contains the navigation bar, a list of posts, the most followed profiles and the search bar post so users can interact with site content straight away.
 - User Stories: [#17](https://github.com/llancruzz/hogwarts/issues/17) | [#19](https://github.com/llancruzz/hogwarts/issues/19) | [#24](https://github.com/llancruzz/hogwarts/issues/24)

 ![Home Page](docs/home-page-web.png)

 ### Navigation

 - The navigation bar features on all pages of the site.
-It contains icons on each section of the web appplication.
+It contains icons on each section of the web application.
-- It was designed to be responsive and displays different links to users based on authentication state.
+- It was designed to be responsive and displays different links to users based on the authentication state.
-  - If a user is authenticated, they can see links to create a post listing, view liked (like) post, view their post feed (post listed by other users they have followed), a contact form, all the houses profiles and a link to their profile and the option to sign out.
+  - If a user is authenticated, they can see links to create a post listing, view liked (like) posts, view their post feed (posts listed by other users they have followed), a contact form, all the houses profiles and a link to their profile and the option to sign out.
-  - If a user is not authenticated, the can see links to login or register (sign up).
-They can also see home page, however they can not have all CRUD functionality.
+  - If a user is not authenticated, they can see links to log in or register (sign up).
+They can also see the home page, however, they can not have all CRUD functionality.
-- When viewed on smaller viewport all options are listed in a hamburger menu on the left of the navbar.
+- When viewed on a smaller viewport all options are listed in a hamburger menu on the left of the navbar.
 - User Stories: [#9](https://github.com/llancruzz/hogwarts/issues/9) | [#10](https://github.com/llancruzz/hogwarts/issues/10) | [#15](https://github.com/llancruzz/hogwarts/issues/15)

 ![Navigation Page](docs/navbar-page.png)

 ### Register (Sign up) / Login

-- Users are able to register for an account that enables them to create posts, as well as like, comment on, and follow the profiles of other users.
+- Users can register for an account that enables them to create posts, as well as like, comment on, and follow the profiles of other users.
 - To ensure the accuracy of the chosen password, it is required that a unique username be provided along with it.
-Additionally, the password must be entered twice in order to minimize the possibility of any inadvertent errors.
+Additionally, the password must be entered twice to minimize the possibility of any inadvertent errors.
-- Upon successful completion of the registration process, the user will be redirected to the login page, where they can utilize their newly created credentials to authenticate their account.
+- Upon completion of the register, the user will be redirected to the login page, where they can utilize their newly created credentials to authenticate their account.
 - User Stories: [#11](https://github.com/llancruzz/hogwarts/issues/11) | [#12](https://github.com/llancruzz/hogwarts/issues/12) | [#13](https://github.com/llancruzz/hogwarts/issues/13) | [#14](https://github.com/llancruzz/hogwarts/issues/14)

 ![Resgister Sign up Page](docs/sign-up-page.png)